Grandfather Clock Weights Description

 Grandfather Clock Replacement Cable

 Original factory replacement grandfather clock replacement cable for German clock movements.
 The cables are original and sometimes vary slightly in lengths.
-They have the ends that lock into the clock movement installed already.
+They already have the ends that lock into the clock movement.